Curved Page Divider

 A significant step toward becoming a foster parent is opening your home to an inspector to ensure that the living conditions are satisfactory and safe for any child entering and living within said quarters.
 If any safety hazards are identified, it is not the end of the world.

 For example, if a wood stove heats the home, it stands to reason that it will get very hot when in use.
-The inspector may require that you erect some barrier or a sturdy baby gate at a minimum to keep small children from being harmed by the wood stove.
+The inspector may require that you erect a barrier or a sturdy baby gate at a minimum to keep small children from being harmed by the wood stove.
 Again, this is just one small example to give you an idea of the types of things that may be asked of new foster parents.

 These modifications may have a fraction of the financial impact, but most alterations can be reimbursed using monthly maintenance payments.